Papal States: Regional governors

 As the plural name Papal States indicates, the various regional components retained their identity under papal rule.
-The pope was represented in each province by a governor, who bore one of a number of titles.
-These included "papal legate", as in the former principality of Benevento, or at Bologna, in Romagna, and the March of Ancona; and "papal delegate", as in the former duchy of Pontecorvo and in the Campagne and Maritime Province.
+The Pope was represented in each province by a governor, who bore one of a number of titles.
+These included "papal legate", as in the former principality of Benevento, or at Bologna, in Romagna, and the March of Ancona; and "papal delegate", as in the former Duchy of Pontecorvo and in the Campagne and Maritime Province.
 Other titles like "Papal Vicar", "Vicar General", and also several titles of nobility, such as "count" or even "prince" were used.
 However, throughout the history of the Papal States, many warlords and even bandit chieftains controlled cities and small duchies without having received any title from the Pope of the day.

+Middle Ages to 17th century

+Until the 17th century, the administrative organization of the Papal States was based on the Egidian Constitutions, which divided the territory in 5 traditional provinces or legations: